-Though police have said they are still working on a motive, a nephew who lived with Rhoades, Jacob Penn, said she snapped under the pressure of her brother trying to evict her.
+Though police have said they are still working on a motive, a nephew who lived with Rhoades, Jacob Penn, said she snapped under the pressure of her brother's attempt to evict her.

 Alturas Police Chief Ken Barnes said that as the shooting erupted, young children were inside the building and on the property, and a judge from another tribe was listening to the eviction proceedings over the phone.

 After running out of bullets, Rhoades grabbed a kitchen knife and stabbed a woman, police said.
 She chased one of Davis' daughters out of the building and into the parking lot while brandishing the knife.

 Both of Davis' daughters were wounded.
-Officials said that one was alert and talking, while the other remained in critical condition Friday.
+Officials said one was alert and talking, while the other remained in critical condition Friday.

 The tribe's headquarters — a ranch-style building with a pitched brown metal roof and solar panels — is in a residential area about a block from the police station.
 Police were alerted to the attack by a woman covered in blood pounding on a side entrance to City Hall, which also houses the police.